Doooddle/FED-Assignment-2/README.md

 ### Media
-- The icons used are from [flaticon.com](https://www.flaticon.com/)
+- The logo and icons used are from [flaticon.com](https://www.flaticon.com/)
 - The hangman images are used from [codingnepal.com](https://www.codingnepalweb.com/)